safe-graph/graph-fraud-detection-papers/README.md

     <a href="http://makeapullrequest.com"><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square"/></a>
 </div>

-A curated list of graph-based and Transformer-based papers and resources for fraud, anomaly, and outlier detection.
+A curated list of Graph/Transformer-based papers and resources for fraud, anomaly, and outlier detection.

 **Table of Content**